 The most interesting part of the room, believe it or not, was what looked like a wooden stair gate and some stairs leading down into the dark.

-With a flip of a switch the stairway is lit up, you open the gate, walk down the stairs and come to the bathroom.
+With a flip of a switch, the stairway is lit up, you open the gate, walk down the stairs and come to the bathroom.
 A huge immaculately designed bathroom is on the basement level of the room.
 With large flagstone tile floor, a double basin sink, enormous mirror, an old school WC complete with chain, and there in the centre of the bathroom is large roll top bath with a rainfall shower attachment.
-In the corner there is a quirky looking ‘seat’ which is in fact an antique toilet.
-Not to be used for it’s original function I assume!
+In the corner, there is a quirky looking ‘seat’ which is, in fact, an antique toilet.
+Not to be used for its original function I assume!

 The complimentary bathroom products are by REN, a skincare brand I adore and was super excited to see in a hotel bathroom.
 In a cupboard just next to the bathroom is a small rail, robes, and a safe.

 The bathroom are the Rookery hotel was super fun and quirky, although if you need a wee in the middle of the night you do need to hope you can navigate the stair gate and the stairs ok in your sleepy state.